Psychotherapy Practice for Adults

 Beginning with therapy

-Once we have set our goals and we have a clear direction, the real therapy phase begins.
+Once we have set our goals and we have a clear direction, the therapy phase begins.
 Having a strong assessment and our goals as a guide we will together plan out a treatment plan that fits your needs.
-Treatment involves continuing to understand you better, developing self-awareness, noticing patterns in thoughts or behavior, learning techniques to manage difficult feelings, skills training, cultivating mindfulness, getting in touch with values.
+Treatment involves continuing to understand you better, developing self-awareness, noticing patterns in thoughts or behavior, learning techniques to manage difficult feelings, skills training, cultivating mindfulness, getting in touch with values and much more.

 Reviewing progress